-The new Legislature is dominated by pro-tax politicians, and bills, that undermine the taxpayer protections in Proposition 13, have been introduced and are being heard in committees.
-If approved, these bills could cost every property owner thousands of dollars.
+The new Legislature is dominated by pro-tax politicians who have a two-thirds supermajority in Sacramento.
+Bills that undermine the taxpayer protections in Proposition 13 have been introduced and are being heard in committees.
+If approved, these bills could cost every property owner thousands of dollars annually.

-THE FOLLOWING BILLS PUT A BULL’S-EYE ON PROPOSITION 13 AND TAXPAYERS:
+BILLS THAT PUT A BULL’S-EYE ON PROPOSITION 13 AND TAXPAYERS’ WALLETS

-Tell your representatives that you oppose these bills that attack your Proposition 13 protections.
+Tell your representatives that you oppose these bills, which attack your Proposition 13 protections.

 Click here to contact your representative.